Saturday, November 23, 2024

 The rise of Drone in Construction

-While dozens of industries use drones, the fastest growing commercial adopter is the construction industry.
+While dozens of industries use drones from a commercial drone company, the fastest growing commercial adopter is the construction industry.
 Drone use on the job site has skyrocketed in the last year - surging 239% - and construction is now the leading sector using Drone.

 Builders use drones to collect real-time data about projects and understand what’s happening on site.
 Aerial insights improve progress tracking and help catch problems early - before they become costly or add weeks to a project’s timeline.